-The registered provider is proactive in continuous quality improvement.
+The provider is proactive in continuous quality improvement.
 Oversight and monitoring is carried out on a routine basis.
-Evaluation of the effectiveness of the visiting arrangements for each child consists of an element of the continuous quality improvement cycle, which, in turn, forms part of the annual review, in compliance with the regulations.
+Evaluation of the effectiveness of the visiting arrangements for each child consists of an element of the continuous quality improvement cycle, which, in turn, forms part of a review of the service.